 Discover the North coast of Scotland and sail the wonders of the Orkney Islands on tall ship Bessie Ellen.

-This year, for the first time in her 115 years, Bessie Ellen will head to the seas North of Scotland to discover the wonders of Orkney and the outstanding wildlife there.
+Join tall ship Bessie Ellen in the Scottish port town of Ullapool for a sailing holiday to remember!
+Head to the seas North of Scotland to discover the wonders of Orkney and the outstanding wildlife there.
 This 10-day passage-making voyage will enhance our closeness to nature and the sea, exploring the Scottish coast before making landfall in these beautiful island archipelago.
 With excellent sailing and wonderful wildlife, what could be a better way to travel.

 Starting from Ullapool after an induction from the ships’ crew, you will help set the sails as we head out to sea, getting used to the sails and rigging before anchoring in the early evening at Tanera More, the largest island of the Summer Isles.
 This small island, once an important herring port, was home to Frank Fraser Darling who experienced remote living during the war that led to his acclaimed book ‘Island life’.
 This quiet bay is plentiful in birdlife while ashore the flora is in abundance and to walk along the shore in the heather looking out towards Achiltibuie and the rounded peak of Suilven beyond is a dream.